Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 ### Accounts

 - As a user, I want to sign up, log in, log out, and edit my profile.
-Profile information should include first and last name, email, avatar, and phone number.
+Profile information should include first and last name, email, profile picture (or avatar), and phone number.
 Authentication should be handled with a proper JWT setup.

 ### Code writing and execution